-The CBUAE Basel 3 framework is based on three pillars, consistent with the Basel 3 framework
+The CBUAE Basel 3 framework is based on three pillars, consistent with the Basel 3 framework developed by the Basel

-- Pillar 1: the calculation of the risk-weighted assets (RWAs) and capital requirement. - Pillar 2: the supervisory review process, including the Internal Capital Adequacy Assessment - Pillar 3: the disclosure of risk management and capital adequacy information.
+- Pillar 1: the calculation of the risk-weighted assets (RWAs) and capital requirement. - Pillar 2: the supervisory review process, including the Internal Capital Adequacy Assessment Process (ICAAP). - Pillar 3: the disclosure of risk management and capital adequacy information.